-- The Wisconsin Consumer Act.
+We want you to know that there are Wisconsin laws that offer legal protection.
+Many laws are designed to protect consumers- whether you file for bankruptcy or not.
+If one files bankruptcy, then The Wisconsin Consumer Act protects during and even after filing.
 Sometimes banks or other creditors will carry out behavior which is illegal according to the WI Consumer act.
 For example, they may try to continue to collect for debt that is no longer the responsibility of the debtor.
 In the event that this happens to you, is important to have a general understanding of consumer protections such as The Wisconsin Consumer Act.

-- The Fair Debt Collection Practices Act.
-The Federal Trade Commission protects consumers through the Fair Debt Collection Practices Act.
+The Federal Trade Commission also provides protection through the Fair Debt Collection Practices Act.
 This includes the prevention of fraud, deception, or misrepresentation by those entities who wish to collect unpaid bills and loans.
 This act pertains to household debts, personal debts, and family debt such as medical bills, car loans or credit cards.
-However, it does not cover debts incurred to run a business
+However, it does not cover debts incurred to run a business.